JacobAWilkins/Movifier/README.md

         'they', 'this', 'to', 'was', 'will', 'with'
     ])
 ```
-Filter punctuation:
+* Punctuation:
+Queries are filtered using this punctuation marks regular expression.
 ```
 punctuation = re.compile('[~`!@#$%^&*()+={\[}\]|\\:;"\',<.>/?]')
 ```
-Stemming:
+* Stemming:
+Tokens are stemmed using [PorterStemmer()](https://www.nltk.org/_modules/nltk/stem/porter.html) to improve the quality of the search results.
 ```
 ps = PorterStemmer()
 token = ps.stem(token)
 ```
 ### Test Cases
-1. Query: "The Joker wreaks havoc on the people of Gotham", Results: Found 162 results in 0.153 seconds
+1. Query: ```The Joker wreaks havoc on the people of Gotham```, Results: ```Found 162 results in 0.153 seconds```

-### References
-I based the text search algorithm on this code: https://github.com/toastdriven/microsearch.

-I used this code: https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog as a starting point for the development of the web app.

-I used this to develop my Okapi BM25 algorithm: https://en.wikipedia.org/wiki/Okapi_BM25

-I referenced this when implementing highlight regular expression: https://www.saltycrane.com/blog/2007/10/using-pythons-finditer-to-highlight/